Licentiate in Canon Law

 The purpose of the licentiate program is to help the student become acquainted with the whole corpus of church law, understand it in terms of its theological, philosophical, and historical background, and learn the method and practice of scientific research.
 The level of research for the licentiate is that expected of professional canonists, specifically the exacting investigation of canonical questions encountered in curial, tribunal, and similar practice, and the articulation of one's findings in written opinions and briefs.

 This Second Cycle lasts for a maximum of three years or six semesters, which fulfill the residence requirements for the licentiate.
 The actual time necessary to complete the requirements of the degree program will, of course, vary from student to student.
 Continuous enrollment is required unless an authorized academic leave of absence has been granted.

 Students may choose to complete the program in two years, i.e., six consecutive semesters (fall, spring, and summer), or in three years, excluding summer semesters.
 The JCL may also be earned through our Summer Program.

-The Summer Program requires students to be in residence during the summer for the months of June and July.
+The Summer Program requires students to be in residence during the summer for the months of June and July for five summers.
 In addition, students must complete one course online during each of the intervening fall and spring semesters.
 Necessary accommodations in students’ schedule must be made at home during the fall and spring semesters to view online classes weekly and complete class requirements on time.

 For housing and accommodations please click here.